 In the Summer Tuscany puts on a Medieval show

 Medieval festivals flourish throughout the Summer months.
-Starting with the popular Monteriggioni Medieval fair in July, to Volterra AD1398 Festival at the end of August, Medieval towns get decked out for various events to relive their colourful pasts.
+Starting with the popular Monteriggioni Medieval fair in July, to Volterra AD1398 Festival in August, Medieval towns get decked out for various events to relive their colourful pasts.
 There’s the Medieval revival in Arezzo with the Giostra del Saracino jousting, and there’s Pistoia with the Giostra dell’Orso.
 Not to mention the world-famous historic horse race in Siena, the Palio, that turns the town mad with horse fever.

 Music, music, and more music

 In Tuscany we love music, and in the Summer we go crazy for it.
 We love old-world Opera at the Puccini Festival in Torre del Lago, where timeless arias are sung in the open air theatre overlooking the Massacciuccoli Lake.
 Or if you prefer contemporary vibes, head to the Pistoia Blues festival or the popular Lucca Summer Festival for a stream of international hosts.
 For an intimate experience, look out for the open air classical concert in the splendid setting of San Galgano Abbey, immersed in the Sienese countryside.